rafalkaron/rafalkaron.github.io/content/resume.md

 #### User interface

-I have been involved in user interface text reviews.
-The goal of UI text reviews is to make graphical user interfaces leaner, unambiguous, and easier to navigate for the end user.
-I also helped software development teams with writing log messages.
+I have extensive experience in conducting user interface (UI) text reviews with a focus on streamlining graphical interfaces for clarity and ease of navigation.
+Additionally, I have assisted software development teams in crafting clear and effective log messages.
 I am familiar with **Figma**.

 ### Sales

-During my startup adventure, I composed responses for the following document types sent by prospects:
+During my tenure at a startup, I crafted responses for various document types requested by prospects, including:

 * Request for proposal (RFP)
 * Request for quotation (RFQ)